svoncannon/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+        {Closures are not really any different than the regular {} you just use them as a closure when pulling variables from outside the function}

 2. Study the following code, then answer the questions below.

 ```js